raphaelcohn/discographer/README.md

 File generation could be a process before `supermin-wrapper` is invoked, or using generator-scriptlets (see below).

 Please note that most source control systems do not preserve file owners or users or permissions, apart from execute.
+Please also note that files are installed as-is from root-overlays.
+That means symlinks will not be substituted (but kept as is; consequently, it is recommended that they be relative), and the behaviour of hard links is undefined.

 ### Generator Scriptlets

 Generator scriptlets are sniplets of bash code that supermin-wrapper sources for each machine and executes.
 They can be used to create hostname files, hosts, install SSH private keys, etc. They execute before the root overlays are applied.
-Conventionally, the output of the sniplets should be placed into the root-overlay `${configPath}/${machine}/root-overlays/generated`, but this isn't required; any folder in `${configPath}/${machine}/root-overlays` will do.
+Conventionally, the output of the sniplets should be placed into the root-overlay `${configPath}/machines/${machine}/root-overlays/generated`, but this isn't required; any folder in `${configPath}/machines/${machine}/root-overlays` will do.

-Generator scriptlets are run in the order they appear to bash globbing in the folder `${configPath}/${machine}/generator-scriptlets`.
-They may be either files or symlinks (conventionally, to files in `${configPath}/machine-template/generator-scriptlets`, but one can just symlink `${configPath}/machine-template/generator-scriptlets` to `${configPath}/${machine}/generator-scriptlets` and run all supplied).
+Generator scriptlets are run in the order they appear to bash globbing in the folder `${configPath}/machines/${machine}/generator-scriptlets`.
+They may be either files or symlinks (conventionally, to files in `${configPath}/machine-template/generator-scriptlets`, but one can just symlink `${configPath}/machine-template/generator-scriptlets` to `${configPath}/machines/${machine}/generator-scriptlets` and run all supplied).

 ## Output